 A quality season in 2021 led to national attention for PIerce as he chalked up highs in receiving yards (867) and receiving touchdowns - his 17.34 yards per catch is the fourth-highest ever for a UC receiver in a single season.
 As a result, he received All-AAC Second-Team honors and more notably was named to Bruce Feldman's Freak's list.

 Scouting Report: Strengths

 - He’s an athletic freak and was No. 46 on Bruce Feldman’s annual Freak’s list.
-Feldman wrote that Pierce has a 4.45 40 and a 40-inch vertical.
-That athleticism, in conjunction with the other traits, makes him a big-play threat on any given snap.”
+Feldman wrote that "The 6-3, 213-pound Pierce broke the program skill position record by deadlifting 675 pounds.
+He broad jumped 11 feet, vertical jumped 40 inches, ran a 4.45 40 and 4.14 in the shuttle.”

 - Strong runner with the ball with enough agility to make defenders miss in the open field.